thomas-to-bcheme/thomas-to-bcheme.github.io/README.md

 *(This diagram is live-rendered by GitHub using Mermaid.js)*

-# 🔄 System Architecture: ETL & Data Flow
+## Summary of System Architecture: ETL & Data Flow

 This diagram illustrates the automated pipeline moving data from external sources into Vercel Edge Config for low-latency frontend access.